Skip to Content

 Musicians at the Cathedral Market

-Rows of dolls in many colors of different sizes
+Rows of Russian nesting dolls in many colors of different sizes.

 Russian nesting dolls

-As you wander among the stalls, it’s easy to see artisans at work.
-There is a glass blower making new creations and an embroiderer putting personalized touches on gifts.
-We even saw a booth airbrushing custom designs on Converse shoes.
+As we wandered among the stalls, it was easy to see artisans at work.
+There was a glass blower making new creations and an embroiderer putting personalized touches on gifts.
+We even saw a booth airbrushing custom designs on Converse sneakers.
 Seeing the vendors in action was surprising and shows how unique the offerings are here.

-Large gingerbread cookie decorated with icing on display
+Large gingerbread cookies decorated with icing on display.

 German lebkuchen (gingerbread)

 The performance stage is at the heart of the Cathedral Market.
-Over the five weeks the Cologne Christmas market is open, the stage welcomes over 100 different performances, sometimes hosting as many as four a day.
+Over the five weeks it is open, the stage welcomes over 100 different performances, sometimes hosting as many as four a day.
 Among the acts, you can see a jazz trio, a choir performing traditional Christmas music, and a bluegrass band.

 We saw a musical duo singing carols who drew a massive crowd of spectators.
 There’s just something about Christmas music that seems to make everyone happy.